OSC/ood-documentation/source/how-tos/project-management/project-manager.rst

 Collaboration
 .............

-Collaborative projects need properly configured directories to exist in, which may vary on the types of collaboration you would like to enable.
+Collaborative projects require properly configured directories to exist in, which may vary on the types of collaboration you would like to enable.
 Like other actions in Open OnDemand, it will operate as the logged in user and never exceed the UNIX permissions of the directories and files it operates on.
 This means there are several